learnables/learn2learn/docs/tutorials/task_transform_tutorial/transform_tutorial.md

 *   We will first discuss the motivation behind generating tasks. *(Those familiar with meta-learning can skip this section.)*
 *   Next, we will have a high-level overview of the overall pipeline used for generating tasks using `learn2learn`.
 *   `MetaDataset` is used fast indexing, and accelerates the process of generating few-shot learning tasks. `UnionMetaDataset` and `FilteredMetaDataset` are extensions of `MetaDataset` that can further provide customised utility. `UnionMetaDataset` builds up on `MetaDataset` to construct a union of multiple input datasets, and `FilteredMetaDataset` takes in a `MetaDataset` and filters it to include only the required labels.
-*   `TaskDataset` is the core module that generates tasks from input dataset.
+*   `Taskset` is the core module that generates tasks from input dataset.
 Tasks are lazily sampled upon indexing or calling `.sample()` method.
 *   Lastly, we study different `task transforms` defined in `learn2learn` that modifies the input data such that a customised `task` is generated.

 ## Motivation for generating tasks